jinseokbae/neural_marionette/README.md

 Full descriptions including title, training codes and data pre-processing methods will be uploaded once the paper of this work is accepted to the conference.

 ## Install
-We tested on Python 3.8 with Ubuntu 18.04 LTS and Cuda 11.0.
+We tested on Python 3.8 and Ubuntu 18.04 LTS.

+The architecture is built from Pytorch 1.7.1 with Cuda 11.0.

 Creating a conda environment is recommended.